kellmant/cprest-client/README.md

 <a name="CpApiClass"></a>

 ## CpApiClass
-Class Method for API callout builder to prepare GET, POST, and DELETE HTTP functions to work with Check Point API framework
+Class Method for API callout builder to prepare HTTP functions that work with Check Point API

 **Kind**: global class